 Overall, the actual implementation of the actions within Goal 8 were in alignment with the plan.
 The ongoing impacts of COVID-19 continued to exacerbate the staffing shortages that have existed across the state and in SCUSD.
-It is relevant to note that staffing shortages extended to classroom substitutes, further exacerbating the challenges.
+The actual implementation of action 8.3 (Base Classroom Staffing) was affected by the shortages, as evidenced by the increase in vacancies.
+While not directly part of Action 8.3, it is relevant to note that staffing shortages extended to classroom substitutes, further exacerbating the challenges.
 During the particularly challenging time of the omicron variant surge, central staff were deployed to support schools and site staff had to utilize centralized spaces and peer classroom coverage to address urgent needs.